szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 I have deleted all the earlier comments, so just look at the three new ones I've added here.
 We can see that we have 3 parts to our program:
 - Part 1 - Define the extra information section for the poem
 - Part 2 - Display the first line of the poem and access `info` from the poem object if it exists
-- Part 3 - Add the click event listener to the poem
+- Part 3 - Add the click event to the poem

 It is clear that we'll need to revamp part 2 to display the full data from the JSON file instead of just the first line we manually inputted.
 Let's do just that.
 We'll use the `getJSON` method to retrieve the data from the JSON file.
 We'll also create a new variable that will store all the text of the poem garnered from the JSON file.